cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 ~~~
 {: #prg-aes128 title="Definition of PRG PrgBlockCipher(Aes128)."}

-# prio3 {#prio3}
+# Prio3 {#prio3}

-> NOTE This construction has not undergone significant security analysis.\
+> NOTE This construction has not undergone significant security analysis.

-This section describes a VDAF suitable for the following data aggregation task.
+This section describes "Prio3", a VDAF for Prio {{CGB17}}.
+Prio is suitable for
+a wide variety of aggregation functions, including (but not limited to) sum,
+mean, standard deviation, estimation of quantiles (e.g., median), and linear
+regression.
+In fact, the scheme described in this section is compatible with any
+aggregation function that has the following structure:

-Each Client measurement is encoded as a vector over a finite field, and the
+* Each measurement is encoded as a vector over some finite field.
+* Input validity is determined by an arithmetic circuit evaluated over the
+  encoded input.
+(An "arithmetic circuit" is a function comprised of arithmetic
+  operations in the field.)
+The circuit's output is a single field element: if
+  zero, then the input is said to be "valid"; otherwise, if the output is
+  non-zero, then the input is said to "invalid".
-aggregate is computed by summing the vectors element-wise.
-Validity is defined
+* The aggregate result is obtained by summing up the encoded input vectors and
-by an arithmetic circuit `C` that takes as input a vector of field elements `x`:
-if `C(x) == 0`, then we say that `x` is valid; otherwise, we say that `x` is
-invalid.
-We call `C` the "validity circuit".
-A number of useful measurement
-types can be defined this way:

-* Simples statistics, like sum, average, and standard deviation;
-* Estimation of quantiles, via a histogram; and
-* Linear regression.
+  computing some function of the sum.

+At a high level, Prio3 distributes this computation as follows.
+Each Client
+first shards its measurment by first encoding it, then splitting the vector into
+secret shares and sending a share to each Aggregator.
+Next, in the preparation
+phase, the Aggregators carry out a multi-party computation to determine if their
+shares correspond to a valid input (as determined by the arithmetic circuit).
+This computation involves a "proof" of validity genarated by the Client.
+Next,
+each Aggregator sums up its input shares locally.
+Finally, the Collector sums up
+the aggregate shares and computes the aggregate result.

 This VDAF does not have an aggregation parameter.
 Instead, the output share is
-derived from an input share by applying a fixed map.
+derived from the input share by applying a fixed map.
 See {{poplar1}} for an
 example of a VDAF that makes meaningful use of the aggregation parameter.

-While the construction is derived from the original Prio system {{CGB17}},
-`prio3` takes advantage of optimizations described later in {{BBCGGI19}} that
-improve communication complexity significantly.
-The etymology of the term
-`prio3` is that it descends from the original Prio construction.
-A second
+As the name implies, "Prio3" is a descendant of the original Prio construction.
-iteration was deployed in the {{ENPA}} system, and like the VDAF described here,
+A second iteration was deployed in the {{ENPA}} system, and like the VDAF
-the ENPA system was built from techniques introduced by {{BBCGGI19}}.
-However,
+described here, the ENPA system was built from techniques introduced in
-that system was specialized for a particular measurement type.
-The goal of
+{{BBCGGI19}} that significiantly improve communication cost.
+That system was
+specialized for a particular aggregation function; the goal of Prio3 is to
-`prio3` is to provide the same level of generality as the original system.
+provide the same level of generality as the original construction.

-The way `prio3` ensures privacy is quite simple: the Client shards its encoded
-input vector `x` into a number of additive secret shares, one for each
-Aggregator.
-Each Aggregator sums up its vector shares locally, and once enough
-shares have been aggregated, sends its share of the result to the Collector, who
-recovers the aggregate result by adding up the vectors.

-The main problem that needs to be solved is to verify that the additive shares
-generated by the Client add up to a valid input `x`, i.e., that `C(x)=0`.
-The
-solution devised by {{BBCGGI19}} uses what they call a zero-knowledge proof
-system on distributed data.
-Viewing the Client as the prover and the Aggregators
-as the (distributed) verifier, the goal is to devise a protocol by which the
-Client convinces the Aggregators that they hold secret shares of a valid input,
-without revealing the input itself.

-The core tool for accomplishing this task is a refinement of Probabilistically
-Checkable Proof (PCP) systems called a Fully Linear Proof (FLP) system.
-We
+The core component of Prio3 is a "Fully Linear Proof (FLP)" system.
+Introduced
-describe FLPs in detail below.
-Briefly, the Client generates a "proof" of its
-input's validity and distributes additive shares of the proof among the
-Aggregators.
-Each Aggregator then performs a computation on its input share and
-proof share locally and sends the result to the other Aggregators.
-Combining the
-exchanged messages allows each Aggregator to decide if it holds a share of a
-valid input.
+by {{BBCGGI19}}, the FLP encapsulates the functionality required for encoding

-`prio3` can be viewed as a transformation of a particular class of FLP systems
+and validating inputs.
+Prio3 can be thought of as a transformation of a
-into a VDAF.
-The next section specified the syntax of suitable FLPs in detail;
+particular class of FLPs into a VDAF.

+The remainder of this section is structured as follows.
+The syntax for FLPs is
+described in {{flp}}.
+The generic transformation of an FLP into Prio3 is
-the transformation is given in {{prio3-construction}}.
-A general-purpose FLP
+specified in {{prio3-construction}}.
+Next, a concrete FLP suitable for any
-suitable for any validity circuit is specified in section {{flp-generic}}.
+validity circuit is specified in {{flp-generic}}.
+Finally, instantiations of
-Finally, a variety of concrete instantiations of `prio3` are specified in
+Prio3 for variouts types of measurements are specified in
 {{prio3-instantiations}}.

+XXX Point to test vectors.

 ## Fully Linear Proof (FLP) Systems {#flp}

-Conceptually, an FLP system is a two-party protocol executed by a prover and a
+Conceptually, an FLP is a two-party protocol executed by a prover and a
 verifier.
 In actual use, however, the prover's computation is carried out by the
 Client, and the verifier's computation is distributed among the Aggregators.
-(More on this in {{prio3-construction}}.)
+The
+Client generates a "proof" of its input's validity and distributes shares of the
+proof to the Aggregators.
+Each Aggregator then performs some a computation on
+its input share and proof share locally and sends the result to the other
+Aggregators.
+Combining the exchanged messages allows each Aggregator to decide
+if it holds a share of a valid input.
+(See {{prio3-construction}} for details.)

 As usual, we will describe the interface implemented by a concrete FLP in terms
-of an abstraction base class `Flp` that specifies the set of methods and
+of an abstract base class `Flp` that specifies the set of methods and parameters
-parameters a concrete FLP must provide.
+a concrete FLP must provide.

 The parameters provided by a concrete FLP are listed in {{flp-param}}.